2GO Masagana: Service history

 In the late 2010s, Hankyu Ferry continued its fleet renewal plan, which had begun in 2015 with the introduction of the sister ships Izumi and Hibiki, by ordering a new pair of car ferries intended to replace the Yamato and Tsukushi.

-However, unlike Yamato, which was sold overseas, Tsukushi was initially planned to be retained by Hankyu Ferry in 2020, in order to bolster the Osaka route, which at the time was experiencing growth in both freight and passenger traffic with the expected entry into service of the new Yamato.
-The ship was also scheduled to be fitted with an exhaust gas cleaning system (scrubbers) on its funnel.
-The ship was planned to be transferred to the Izumi - Ōtsu - Shinojima (Shin-moji) route in the fall of the same year.

-However, this growth was halted due to the COVID-19 pandemic, which resulted in a sharp decline in passenger numbers and the cancellation of the additional voyages originally planned for the vessel.
-Tsukushi was therefore retained as a reserve ship and used to cover maintenance periods of other vessels in the fleet, particularly the sister ships Izumi and Hibiki, which were fitted with scrubbers between August and October.
-It also temporarily replaced Settsu and the new Yamato during their respective technical lay-ups in early 2021.

-Tsukushi completed its final crossing for Hankyu Ferry on March 22, 2021, on the Kobe–Kitakyushu route.
-In April 2021, the vessel was sold to the Philippine shipping company 2GO Group, which had already acquired her sister ship Yamato several months earlier.
-The ship was renamed as MV 2GO Masagana.
+Unlike her sister, which was no longer in service and was sold off in 2020, she became a relief ship for the company during the pandemic.
+When both the Settsu and the 3rd gen Yamato finally arrived, the Tsukushi still served the company for a while until it eventually completed its final crossing for Hankyu Ferry on March 22, 2021, and was put up for sale.
+In May 2021, the vessel was sold to the Philippine shipping company 2GO Group, which had already acquired her sister ship Yamato several months earlier.
+The ship was renamed as MV 2GO Masagana, and she was assigned to the Manila - Cebu - Cagayan de Oro route, taking the flagship title from her sister.

 In 2023, during her drydock, an escalator was added to make boarding much easier and efficient.

+In 2026, the ship's gangplank was modified and reoriented, the same with her sister a year earlier.